-It occurs through the ranges and near coastal areas from near Gympie in Queensland, to near Nowra in New South Wales, most commonly on transition zone soil types between sandstone and shale, mainly on the coast and tablelands, extending into the western slopes.
+It occurs through the coast and tablelands subdivisions, extending into the western slopes, and near from as far north as Gympie in Queensland, to near Nowra in New South Wales, most commonly on transition zone soil types between sandstone and shale and other rocky substrates.
+It forms a dominant component of many vegetation communities in NSW.

-Adult leaves are glossy dark green, paler on the lower surface, lance-shaped or curved to egg-shaped, to 180 mm long and to 37 mm wide, tapering to a petiole up to about 25 mm long.
+Eucalyptus spp. have simple and usually alternate adult leaves with juvenile leaves starting off opposite to alternate (disjunct).
+In this species, juvenile leaves are opposite for the early pairs and then alternate, ovate to lanceolate, to about 12 cm long and about 4 cm wide, dull green and paler on lower surface.
+Adult leaves are glossy dark green, paler on the lower surface, lanceolate or falcate to ovate, to 180 mm long and to about 35 mm wide, tapering to a petiole up to about 25 mm long.

 An easy to grow tree, not overly large but can reach 15 metres or more in a garden.
 Suited to large-open gardens and parks.
 Not suited to small residential gardens.
 Mature trees can display really nice shades of bark on the trunk including salmon-orange at times.